AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 ### multipleUnlinkBackward()

 ```

 FunctionBlock:multipleUnlinkBackward(...: FunctionBlockObject)

 ```

 #### Parameters:

 * PreviousFunctionBlock: A variable number of previous function blocks to be unlinked from the current function block.

----

-Let me know if you need any more details or additional methods documented!

 ### setFunction()